zjschulz/yardsale/README.md

 To initiate my application, type "rails s" whilst in the ./yardsale/yardsale-backend to access the Rails server.

 Redirect to the ./yardsale/yardsale-frontend path in the terminal.
-Type "python -m SimpleHTTPServer" to initiate a python server on the local environment.
+Type "python3 -m http.server 8000" to initiate a python server on the local environment.

 The local environment will now exist at url: http://localhost:8000.